motherjones/us-color-coded-map/README.md

 Start a new Google Spreadsheet with the following column headers:

-    abbr     tooltip headline   tooltip body   class
+    abbr   headline   body   class

 The columns we care about are as follows:

-* abbr : The abbreviation of the state you want to add a class or tooltip to
+* abbr : The abbreviation of the state you want to add a class or info box to

-* tooltipheadline : The headline of your tooltip for that state
+* headline : The headline of your info box for that state, displayed under the map

-* tooltipbody : The body of your tooltip for that state
+* body : The body of your info box for that state, displayed under the headline

 * class : the class you'd like attached to your state, for styling